cmxl/The-First-Descendant-Api-Client/README.md

-# TFDTool - The First Descendant API Client
+# The First Descendant API Client

 A C# client library for The First Descendant API provided by Nexon.